From Coins to 25%, 1.10k+ In Equity At 18

 The next day he came to class and offered to drop me back home, I refused but he then said he wants to talk about stock market, so I kinda agreed.
 In the mid way, he started sharing what had happened to him, accusing Zerodha to be a scam company etc. But he couldn't even tell how much loss he made on each trade.
 He simply told me the difference between his initial capital and current one, which he did using calculator after in my presence.

 I then suggested him just to close his account.
 He said he will keep account just to check stock prices, but wouldn't trade.
 When I told him about AMC, he got shocked that expense also exists and then thanked me, asked me for account closure process.
 I directed him to Zerodha customer care, which he had around 20 minutes talk with.
-I didn't want to reveal my home location to him, so I told him to drop me at bus stand, a common destination, and then walked back home.
-Ultimately, even his offer to drop me didn't prove to be beneficial to me.
+I didn't want to reveal my home location to him, so I told him to drop me at a common destination, and then I walked back home.
+Ultimately, even his offer to drop me didn't prove to be beneficial to me, as I had to walk significant distance.

 So in the end, he suffered a total loss around -1,000 including 200 account opening charges, which was all preventable.

-Same classmate who is shown in screenshot above, requesting me to do 700 rupees micro transaction, asked my advice after investing in an IPO.
+NC, one who requested me to do 700 rupees micro transaction, asked my advice after investing in an IPO.
 After I told him that the industry he invested in has almost total monopoly, he sold those shares at a minor loss.
 My advice was provetd to be true as the stock fell after just few months of IPO.
 I had gained this knowledge by actually spending my time in a shop concerning such industry.
 I was familiar with what customers demanded and what fear mongering shopkeepers used.

 From just a day next to my eighteenth’s birthday, I started preparing for creating my demat account, because I knew that it would be a lengthy process.
-I started by applying for pan card, which is necessary to create a bank and equity account.
+I started by applying for Permanent Account Number(PAN) card, which is necessary to create a bank and demat account.
+But due to some issues in my full name, I was not able to apply it online.
+Despite it being more expensive, and tedious than online, I still choose to apply offline by filling a form, as I knew this way was more forgiving.
+A month later, my PAN card got delivered to my home.

-As soon as my Permanent Account Number(PAN) card got delivered to my home, I went to bank with my father to get my account converted from a joint minor account to personal savings account.
-It took around 2 weeks for everything to get ready.
 After that, I created my own demat account at Zerodha.
 Surprisingly, my account got activated within 48 hours but now I had to transfer equities from my father’s account to my account.
-It was again very lengthy process that involved creating accounts on CDSL website, setting up beneficiary, verifying documents, but I again managed to do it on my own.
+It was again very lengthy process that involved creating account on CDSL website, waiting 48 hours for deository participant to approve, setting up beneficiary, verifying documents, but still I managed to do it on my own.
 Sadly, this wasn’t the end.

 After the securities got transferred to my account, I faced yet another issue.
 The issue was that only number of shares were visible, but their book value wasn’t visible.

-Fortunately, when browsing through my father’s demat account, I found a way to export old transaction history as CSV.
+Fortunately, when browsing through my father’s demat account, I found a way to export old trade history as CSV.
 I ran a modified version of my script and created a clean CSV file.

-But still, around 65 shares still had discrepancies.
+But still, some shares still had discrepancies.
 The UI and docs were extremely unhelpful too.
-I ended up sharing my CSV to customer support and they fixed my issue within 4 days.
+I ended up sharing my CSV to customer support and they fixed my issue within 7 days.
 Interestingly, they also admitted that there were indeed issues in backend.

-Edit:1 Some "readers" have been arguing me that I should have sold and rebought the shares, instead of transfering them, as transfering is a long process.
+Edit:1 Some "readers" from a technical analysis community have been arguing me that I should have sold and rebought the shares, instead of transfering them, as transfering is a long process.
 Well, If I had did what that then I would have to pay additional tax, and also I would loose that 20%.
 If I had sold them, then I would not be sitting on 25% profit and would not be writing this article.
-I thought it would be obvious hence, I did not clarify it.
+Also they were telling me that I would not have to pay tax, as my income is low, but I was trading from my father account.
+If I had sold using his account, that would have caused tax liability, he would have to use ITR-2, a more complex tax form.
+I thought it would be obvious hence, I did not clarify it. < /p>

 Despite the market conditions being bearish, Sensex down by 3,000 points, according to Times Of India.
 My profit % being down than earlier, 25, due to aggressive trading, I managed to reach my goal.
 It is an extremely difficult thing to reach this goal in bull run, but I did so that in Worst bear run since 29 years , as Reuters article linked below reports, and at age of 18, just 4 days before my first semester exams.